On a road trip somewhere in the Midwest, The Eight-Year-Old asked:

 - Jetsam is similar, but instead of being the carcass of what’s left after the shipwreck, it’s all the stuff the crew tossed overboard in hopes of avoiding the wreck in the first place.
 Jetsam can include parts of the ship, its cargo, or its equipment.

-The legal distinction between the two is important.
 Under marine law, flotsam can be reclaimed by its original owner.
 But jetsam belongs to whomever scavenges it, generally by finding it on the beach.

 If the offloaded cargo, ship parts, or equipment sink to the ocean floor they stop being flotsam or jetsam and start being either lagan (or ligan) if they can be reclaimed, or derelict, if they can’t.